digitaldreamer/fivesquare/README.rst

 command  description
 =======  ===========
-run      (default) runs the pyramid pserve local server build    Second column of row 2. ubuntu   installs the dependencies into an ubuntu server redis    used to connect to the rediscloud cli clean    cleans all compiled files tailog   tail the heroku server logs
+run      (default) runs the pyramid pserve local server build    builds the project docs     builds the docs ubuntu   installs the dependencies into an ubuntu server redis    use to connect to the rediscloud cli clean    cleans all compiled files tailog   tail the heroku server logs
 =======  ===========